MGXlab/Viromics2024/_extras/virtualenv.md

 You will use such an environment on draco.
 To set it up, you can use the following script:
 ```
+# Use python3.9 on draco to create a virtual environment
+$ python3.9 -m venv path/to/your/py3env

+# activate the environment
+$ source path/to/your/py3env/bin/activate

+# update pip
+$ pip install --upgrade pip
 ```

 ## Add packages to an existing virtual environment